 Another thing to understand is that the handling and performance in wet conditions are more difficult, just like with a bicycle or an automobile.
 Wet surfaces can dramatically lower the traction of the electric scooter, making it harder to maneuver or stop.

 Electric scooters from disreputable brands or unknown manufacturers might have poor handling ability in the rain and poor braking.

 What about SWAGTRON® Electric Scooters?

 Performance in adverse weather conditions is one of the many areas where shoddy electric scooters do not come close to matching the standards and quality of SWAGTRON.
-Our electric scooters are water resistant (IPX4) and can be ridden in short intervals during a light rain.
+Our electric scooters are water-resistant (IPX4) and can be ridden in short intervals during light rain.

 All SWAGTRON electric scooters come with grooved rubber or inflatable tires.
 These tires offer a firm grip on most of the surfaces, wet or dry.
 No matter what surface you ride on, riders will have a good grip on the road for proper handling.

-When Not to Ride Your Electric Scooter in the Rain
+When Not To Ride Your Electric Scooter: In The Rain or Low Visibility

 Again, SWAGTRON electric scooters are water-resistant — also termed as splash-resistant — not waterproof.
 Never fully submerge your electric scooter in water.
 That will void the warranty and might damage electric components beyond repair.

 Need help finding the best electric scooter for your needs?
-Check out our absolutely free, totally unbiased eRideable Buyer’s Guide for some guidance and support.
+Check out our absolutely free eRideable Buyer’s Guide for some guidance and support.